[There be troubled waters ahead, mateys. Off-color humor.]

-Seconds later, the dog arrived in a rush of predatory speed, four galloping legs skidding out of control to avoid a collision, accompanied by a terrified yelp.
+Seconds later, the dog arrived in a rush of predatory speed, four galloping legs skidding out of control, limbs flailing madly to avoid a collision, all accompanied by a terrified yelp.

 The hapless animal must have struck the dumpster at nearly full throttle.
-The walls shuddered with a sickening thud of muscle and bone, creating a bell-like tone that reverberated in a comical sonority, a mallet hammering a gong that improperly crashed to the stage in an extemporaneous display of tremulous defeat.
+The walls shuddered with a sickening thud of muscle and bone, creating a bell-like tone that reverberated in a comical sonority, a mallet hammering a gong that improperly crashed to the stage.

 The dumpster was several layers deep in clippings, pruned branches, and what looked like the decaying body of a dead possum in the farthest corner.
-The arresting aroma of the rotting animal had just begun to invade my senses when the moldering remains of the possum morphed into a human shape, taking the physical form of Millie.
-I blinked several times and rubbed my eyes.
-I may have been hallucinating from the drugs, but there she was.
+The arresting aroma of the rotting animal had just begun to invade my senses when the metallic jangle of a door opening came from the house.

 A hushed tone of voices became more audible as they drew nearer.
-Embarrassed by my predicament, I kept quiet and listened, nervously downing a couple more pills to ease the anxiety.
+Embarrassed by my predicament, I kept quiet and listened.

 “What is it, Dad?” a boy muttered.